Indiana University, B.A. Anthropology

 Steve has experience at all levels cultural resource management in West Virginia, Ohio, Virginia, Pennsylvania, Kentucky, Illinois, and North Carolina, including supervisory and directorial roles associated with Section 106 of the National Historic Preservation Act, archaeological surveys, National Register of Historic Places archaeological evaluations, and major data recovery excavations at both prehistoric and historic archaeological projects.
 Mr. Pullins has authored over 150 technical reports for clients that include local, state, and federal governments, as well as private individuals and developers.
 Mr. Pullins has coordinated regulatory compliance for cultural resources projects in association with public utilities, highways, wind farms, historic properties, military bases, housing developments, manufacturing facilities, natural gas pipelines, wetland mitigations, and national parks.

-Steve currently serves on the Board of Directors for the Council for West Virginia Archaeology.
-His interests outside of archaeology include jazz, tea, photography, minor league baseball, road trips, and diner cuisine.
+Steve’s interests outside of archaeology include jazz, tea, photography, minor league baseball, road trips, and diner cuisine.